microsoft/fluentui/rfcs/react-components/components/portal-mount-node.md

 ## Background

 The `Portal` component has a `mountNode` prop that allows customizing the element to which the `Portal` will be attached.
 However, there is no way to customize classes applied to that element.
-Customization is needed to apply styles such as custom `z-index`es - `Portal` has a `mountNode` prop that allows to customize an element to which a `Portal` will be attached.
-We need to customize that element to apply custom styles, for example, custom `z-index`es (([https://github.com/microsoft/fluentui/issues/26758](microsoft/fluentui#26758)).
+Customization is needed to apply styles such as custom `z-index`es.
+We need to be able to customize the `mountNode` element to apply this type of custom styles (([https://github.com/microsoft/fluentui/issues/26758](microsoft/fluentui#26758)).

 ## Problem statement